 All capitalized terms that are not otherwise defined herein shall have the same meaning as they are defined in the Amended and Restated Operating Agreement of PJM Interconnection, L.L.C.
 (PJM Operating Agreement), PJM Open Access Transmission Tariff (PJM Tariff) or the Reliability Assurance Agreement Among Load Serving Entities in the PJM Region.
-Throughout this manual, the term MBTU is defined as millions of BTUs.
+Throughout this manual, the term MMBtu is one million British Thermal Units (BTU).